Places to Go

 There are a number of Bed & Breakfast options in the area if you are looking for a unique stay.
 Sleep in an authentic but renovated 100-year-old brownstone at the Harlem Grand.
 Guests return for the beauty of the rooms, the friendliness of the host, and the ideal location.
 The San Fermin B&B has earned the TripAdvisor Certificate of Excellence and is in a quiet, off-the-beaten-path location a little further uptown.

-Don't just take our word for it, the folks below can show you the best and brightest things to see and do in Harlem:
+Don't just take our word for it, the experts below can show you the best and brightest things to see and do in Harlem: